IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 ## Illustration

+We continue working with the galaxy data.
 For concreteness, consider the following choices:

 $$
 \begin{align}